splicebox/PsiCLASS_paper/README.md

 Evaluation scripts for each data set are in the bash file evaluation_${dataset}.sh

-## Commands related to simulated data set
+## Commands related to simulated data

 ### Generate the simulated data with Polyester